Mexican Breakfast Recipe with Egg & Potatoes

 HEAT oil in large nonstick skillet over medium-high heat until hot.
 ADD potatoes; cook, covered, stirring occasionally, until golden, about 8 minutes.

-Meanwhile BEAT eggs, milk, salt and pepper in bowl until blended.
+Meanwhile BEAT eggs, milk, salt and pepper in medium bowl until blended.

 REDUCE heat to medium.
 POUR eggs over potatoes in skillet.
 As eggs begin to set, GENTLY PULL the eggs across the pan with an inverted turner.
 CONTINUE cooking until eggs are thickened and no visible liquid egg remains.
 Do not stir constantly.

 SPRINKLE with cheese.
 REMOVE from heat; cover pan.
-LET STAND until cheese is melted.
+LET STAND until cheese is melted, 2 to 3 minutes.
 TOP with salsa, chips and cilantro, if desired.

-Scramble Mexican favorites, like cheese, salsa and tortilla chips, for a tasty skillet that’s fast enough for breakfast and filling enough for lunch or dinner.
+Mexican breakfast favorites, like cheese, salsa and tortilla chips, make a tasty Mexican skillet recipe that’s fast enough for breakfast and filling enough for lunch or dinner.

 Avoid cast iron.
 Eggs scrambled in a cast iron skillet can turn a greenish shade.
 This harmless but unappealing color change is the result of a chemical reaction between iron in the pan and sulfur in egg whites.